-Cannabis is a flowering plant that has long been used for its fibrous stalks to create hemp and its seeds for food supplements for both animals and humans.
-Cannabis has also long been used for its medicinal properties and for recreational use.
-Cannabis has a very long history of being used for medicinal purposes across much of the world (1).
+Cannabis is a flowering plant that has long been used for its fibrous stalks to create hemp ropes and textiles and its seeds for food supplements for both animals and humans.
+Cannabis has a long history of being used for medicinal purposes along with recreational uses across much of the world (1).

 Cannabis and MS

-MS specific research into cannabis-based medicines has shown mixed results, suggesting further studies are needed (4).
+Generally, MS-specific research into cannabis-based medicines has shown mixed results, has been on a small scale and often the outcome suggests further studies are needed (4).

 It is also thought that cannabis has neuroprotective qualities, which means that it may protect nerve cells against damage or degeneration.
-The way this works and the full potential of cannabidiol/tetrahydrocannabinol (CBD/THC), as well as the neuroprotective effects in neuropsychiatric and neurodegenerative disorders are not completely understood (8).
+The way this works and the full potential of CBD/THC as a therapy in neurodegenerative disorders is not completely understood (8).

 There is also a further wealth of anecdotal evidence from the MS community that has reported that self-medicating with cannabis alleviates some MS symptoms, particularly bladder issues, spasticity, pain and tremor (3).

-Sativex is a cannabis based medication and is licensed in the UK for the treatment of moderate to severe spasticity for people where other medications (baclofen, tizanidine, gabapentin, pregabalin and clonazepam) have been demonstrated as ineffective, or the adverse effects of these medications have been found to be intolerable (12).
+Sativex is a cannabis-based medication and is licensed in the UK for the treatment of moderate to severe spasticity for people where other medications (baclofen, tizanidine, gabapentin, pregabalin and clonazepam) have been demonstrated as ineffective, or the adverse effects of these medications have been found to be intolerable (9).

 Sativex contains both THC and CBD and is delivered orally, as a spray.
-An individual begins by taking one spray in the evening and over time gradually increasing the amount of doses per day until optimum symptom relief is achieved.
+An individual begins by taking one spray in the evening and over time gradually increasing the number of doses per day until optimum symptom relief is achieved.
 Sativex can be taken up to a maximum of 12 times per day.
-Sativex is generally well-tolerated with common side effects being dizziness in the first few weeks of taking the medication and mild anxiety has been reported in some cases.
-It is felt that people taking Sativex are unlikely to develop a dependency on the medication (12).
+Sativex is generally well-tolerated with common side effects being dizziness in the first few weeks of taking the medication.
+Mild anxiety has also been reported in some cases.
+It is felt that people taking Sativex are unlikely to develop a dependency on the medication (9).

 ‘I’m very lucky to be receiving Sativex on prescription, having paid for it initially.
-I was on one of the first trials, found that it helped, but of course was not able to get it afterwards.
-I lobbied my MP and with the help of a very supportive GP, eventually managed to get it on prescription.
-I take between 3 and 5 puffs a day and alongside my other medications it helps to manage my pain.’
+I was on one of the first trials and found that it helped, but of course, was not able to get it afterwards.
+I now get it on prescription from the NHS.
+I take between three and five puffs a day and alongside my other medications it helps to manage my pain’

-Sativex is a class B drug (16), but can lawfully be possessed by someone with a prescription from a qualified medical professional.
-If travelling abroad, be aware that Sativex’s legal status varies between countries, so it is advisable to check with the relevant Embassy before travelling to the country (12).
+Sativex is a class B drug however, it can lawfully be possessed by someone with a prescription from a qualified and experienced medical professional (11).
+If travelling abroad, be aware that Sativex’s legal status varies between countries, so it is advisable to check with the relevant Embassy before travelling (9).